gregwiechec/ExtendedCms.TinyMceEnhancements/README.md

 ### Limiting image size

 The plugin additionally allows you to limit the maximum size of images.
-This will prevent images from being enlarged too much.
+This will prevent your images from becoming too large.
 To configure the maximum size of images, you need to configure the `ImageRestrictions` option:

 ````csharp